Flow Field Object

 The spline used to derive the cell strength depending on how far a cell is from the object.

-Only available in 'Surface Tangent' and 'Surface Normal' modes.
+Only available in 'Surface Tangent' mode.
 This is a drop-down menu which controls direction of the vectors.

 The menu has these options: